mediafly/extensions-documentation/extensions.md

 		* _maxWidth_ (number): Maximum width of the image
 		* _maxHeight_ (number): Maximum height of the image
 		* _rotate_ (number): Degree of rotation to apply to the image.
 Values of 0, 90, 180, 270, or 360 are acceptable.
-* To embed another Interactive, construct an ```<iframe>```.
-In JavaScript, call ```mflyCommands.embed($element, id)```, where _$element_ is a jQuery reference to the iframe element, and _id_ is the Airship id of the other Interactive.
+* To embed another Extension, construct an ```<iframe>```.
+In JavaScript, call ```mflyCommands.embed($element, id)```, where _$element_ is a jQuery reference to the iframe element, and _id_ is the Airship id of the other Extension.
 * To embed the page from a document as an image, create an ```<img>``` that refers to a loading image.
 In JavaScript, call ```mflyCommands.embed($element, id, page)```, where _$element_ is a jQuery reference to the img element, _id_ is the Airship id of the image item, and _page_ is the page number that you wish to embed.
 * Please note: if you are embedding an image asset for the web Viewer, please consider directly accessing the ```resourceUrl``` attribute instead of using ```mflyCommands.embed```.
 This will improve loading speed, caching, and reduce network requests.
 See the [optional changes](#optional_changes) section below.

 ### Example

-See our [open-source 'Embed and Data Items' Interactive](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples/src/tip/examples/Embed%20and%20Data%20Items/Containing%20Interactive/?at=default) for an excellent working example of all four types of Embed described above.
+See our [open-source 'Embed and Data Items' Extension](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples/src/tip/examples/Embed%20and%20Data%20Items/Containing%20Interactive/?at=default) for an excellent working example of all four types of Embed described above.

 ### Technical details